Fish scale: Shark skin

 Cartilaginous fishes, like this tiger shark, have placoid scales (dermal denticles).

 Shark skin is almost entirely covered by small placoid scales.
-The scales are supported by spines, which feel rough when stroked in a backward direction, but when flattened by the forward movement of water, create tiny vortices that reduce hydrodynamic drag and reduce turbulence, making swimming both more efficient and quieter compared to that of bony fishes.
+The scales are supported by spines, which feel rough when stroked in a backward direction but, when flattened by the forward movement of water, create tiny vortices that reduce hydrodynamic drag and reduce turbulence, making swimming both more efficient and quieter compared to that of bony fishes.
 It also serves a role in anti-fouling by exhibiting the lotus effect.

 All denticles are composed of an interior pulp cavity with a nervous and arterial supply rooted in the dermis to supply the denticle with mucus.
-Denticles contain riblet structures that protrude from the surface of the scale; under a microscope this riblet can look like a hook or ridges coming out of the scale.
+Denticles contain riblet structures that protrude from the surface of the scale; under a microscope, this riblet can look like a hook or ridges coming out of the scale.
 The overall shape of the protrusion from the denticle is dependent on the type of shark and can be generally described with two appearances.
 The first is a scale in which ridges are placed laterally down the shark and parallel with the flow of the water.
 The second form is a smooth scale with what looks like a hooked riblet curling out of the surface aiming towards the posterior side of the shark.
 Both riblet shapes assist in creating a turbulent boundary layer forcing the laminar flow farther away from the sharks skin.

 Unlike bony fish, sharks have a complicated dermal corset made of flexible collagenous fibers arranged as a helical network surrounding their body.
 The corset works as an outer skeleton, providing attachment for their swimming muscles and thus saving energy.
 Depending on the position of these placoid scales on the body, they can be flexible and can be passively erected, allowing them to change their angle of attack.
-These scales also have riblets which are aligned in the direction of flow, these riblets reduce the drag force acting on the shark skin by pushing the vortex further away from the skin surface, inhibiting any high-velocity cross-stream flow.
+These scales also have riblets aligned in the direction of flow, which reduce the drag force acting on the shark skin by pushing the vortex further away from the skin surface, inhibiting any high-velocity cross-stream flow.